-Continuing with our exploration into pregnancy probability statistics, let’s start with situations involving precum (also known as pre-ejaculate).
+Continuing with our exploration into pregnancy probability statistics, let’s dig into precum pregnancy odds.
 “Can you get pregnant from precum?” and “does precum contain sperm?” are pretty common questions in the chances of pregnancy realm.
-This because the pull-out method is both one of the oldest and most common forms of contraception.
-This isn’t because it’s exactly reliable (we’ll get to just how reliable it is a in a second), but because it’s free and it’s supposedly easy.
+Why?
+Because the pull-out method is one of the oldest and most common forms of contraception.
+That isn’t because it’s exactly reliable (we’ll get to just how reliable it is in a second), but because it’s free and it’s supposedly easy.

-First off, what is precum and what’s it for?
+First off, what is precum, and why does it happen?

 Does precum contain sperm?

 Surprisingly, there are very few studies on this subject.
 The few that do exist (I’m talking less than five) also don’t agree.
 A few studies (link for one, two, and three) found precum contains no sperm at all, but in a more recent study, 37 percent of men produced precum samples that contained motile sperm (capable of causing pregnancy).

 The number of sperm in these samples did vary, but for the most part, it was well below the quantity found in actual ejaculate fluid.
 These men had urinated prior to sample collection.
 As the jury is still out, so to speak, most reputable sources will state that, yes, precum can contain sperm.
 That sperm may not be eliminated by urination.

 What are the chances of pregnancy with precum?